mwat56/uploadhandler/README.md

     } // main()

 You'll probably store the required values for e.g. `aDestDir` and `aMaxSize` in some kind of config-file, reading them at start of your web-server, and passing them along to the final `Wrap(…)` call instead of hard-coding them like in the example above.
-And the values of `anUpURL` and `aFieldName` must, obviously, correspond with those you're actually using in your own application.
+And the values of `aUpURL` and `aFieldName` must, obviously, correspond with those you're actually using in your own application.
 If you don't use [customised error pages](https://github.com/mwat56/errorhandler) you can pass `nil` for the `aPager` argument as done in the example.

 So, to add the file-upload functionality to your web-server application all that's needed is a single `Wrap()` function call.
 That's it.